temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 :::tip Why you use Activities

-At first glance, you might think you can incorporate your logic into the Workflow Definition; however, Temporal Workflows have certain [deterministic constraints](https://docs.temporal.io/workflows#deterministic-constraints).
-For example, they need to be replayable, and modifying the Workflow code makes it much harder to replay.
+At first glance, you might think you can incorporate your logic into the Workflow Definition.
+However, Temporal Workflows have certain [deterministic constraints](https://docs.temporal.io/workflows#deterministic-constraints) and must produce the same output each time, given the same input.
+This means that any non-deterministic work such as interacting with the outside world, like accessing files or network resources, must be done by Activities.

 In addition, by using Activities, you can take advantage of Temporal's ability to retry Activities indefinitely, which you'll explore later in this tutorial.